Independence Day Fireworks Light Metro Atlanta Skies

 Acworth: Cauble Park

-The city of Acworth and the Acworth Business Association are hosting an Independence Day celebration at Cauble Park, 4425 Beach St., on July 4.
-The event features live music starting at 5:30 p.m.
-Fireworks begin at dark.
-The concert and fireworks are free to the public.
-If you do not have a parking pass or if the parking area is full, you will need to park downtown and walk to the park.
+The city of Acworth and the Acworth Business Association present one of the largest fireworks extravaganzas in metro Atlanta on July 4 at Cauble Park.
+Live music starts at 5:30 p.m.
+Fireworks begin at approximately 9:30 p.m. (subject to change depending on weather).
+Admission to the event and concert is free.
+If you do not have a parking pass or if the parking lot is full, you will need to park downtown and walk down to the park.
 Shuttles will not be running for this event.
-Handicap parking will be available at McCall Primary School beginning at noon, and there will be a shuttle provided for handicap attendees.
+Handicap parking will be available at McCall Primary School, and there will be a shuttle provided for handicap attendees.
+Handicap shuttles begin at noon.

 Dunwoody: Streets of Dunwoody